-Final Graphic combines a rigorous selection process, the latest in computer assisted translation technology (CAT) and the native language speakers to deliver the best possible translation.
+Final Graphic combines a rigorous selection process, the latest in computer assisted translation technology (CAT) and native language speakers to deliver the best possible translation.

 Our translators are not just native speakers but experts in the field they translate in.
 They have years of experiece working in these fields themselves and maintain close contacts in them.
 Projects are paired with translators that match the subject matter.
 A translation team is then formed around the project that will ensure that the translation is accurate, clear, and easy to read.